Indanthrone (indanthrene) PB60

 Indanthrone

-The dye PB60 was developed by the German chemical company BASF in 1901, but it took until the 1950s before it was used as a pigment among artist’s paints.
-The idea with the pigment was to mimic indigo.
+The dye PB60 was developed by the German chemical company BASF, and came onto the market in 1901, but it was not until the 1950s that it was used as a pigment in artists’ paints.
+The idea of the pigment was to imitate indigo.
 The name comes from indigo + anthraquinone which is the raw material from which the dye is a derivative.
-Sometimes the color is called indanthrene which is actually an outdated term for all high quality textile colors.
+Sometimes the color is called indantren, which is actually the brand in which Indantron is included together with other dyes.

 mixtures with Indanthrone